 Max Bajracharya is Vice President of Robotics at Toyota Research Institute (TRI), where he leads TRI's robotics effort to develop fundamentally new robotics capabilities to enable robots to empower, amplify, and improve the quality of life of people in an increasingly aging society.
 Previously at TRI, Max was a Director of Robotics, leading the Mobile Manipulation Technology team to combine in-situ and fleet learning to enable robots to perform complex mobile manipulation tasks in unstructured human environments.

-Prior to joining TRI, Max was the autonomy technical team lead for a confidential robotics project at X, Alphabet's "Moonshot Factory", focusing on mobile manipulation and machine learning, the software technical team lead and system architect of a confidential mobile manipulation consumer robot project as part of Google Robotics, and the perception lead for Boston Dynamics' quadruped and humanoid robots, while part of Google.
+Prior to joining TRI, Max was the autonomy technical team lead for a confidential robotics project at X, Alphabet's "Moonshot Factory," focusing on mobile manipulation and machine learning.
+He was the software technical team lead and system architect of a confidential mobile manipulation consumer robot project as part of Google Robotics, and the perception lead for Boston Dynamics' quadruped and humanoid robots, while part of Google.

 Max graduated with a B.S. and M.Eng. in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology in 2001.